 What are the causes of gender inequality?

-Gender inequality and resulting gender discrimination begin in childhood.
+Gender prejudice and resulting gender discrimination begin in childhood.
 From the moment they’re born, girls and boys face unequal gender norms regarding expectations and access to resources and opportunities, with lifelong consequences – in their homes, schools and communities.

 For example, the world’s boys are often encouraged to go to school and get an education to prepare for work, while girls carry heavy household responsibilities that keep them from school, increasing the odds of child marriage and pregnancy.